The Best Cheap Ellipticals

 The console shivers and shakes slightly while you’re in motion, an inconvenience we didn’t encounter on the Horizon.
 Beyond that, we enjoyed the Schwinn’s ride and additional design features.

 Looking at the Schwinn and the Nautilus side by side, you might think you’re seeing double.
 Most of the initial variations you notice are aesthetic — color choices, the design debossed on the plastic.
 But beneath those surface differences are ones that have impact on your workout experience.
-Most notably: The switch to manual incline adjustment and a less intuitive console.
+While the Schwinn and the Nautilus E614 are structurally identical, a couple of the best features on the first are not present on the second, and auto incline is one of them.

-Set the incline (like the Schwinn, it goes up to 10 degrees) before you start or jump off to change it during your workout.
+Set the incline on the Nautilus (it too goes up to 10 degrees) before you start or jump off to change it during your workout.
 It’s not as frustrating or disruptive as it might seem because you don’t find yourself needing to do it much.
-Partly because the available intensity offers enough challenge (the high max intensity was too strenuous for us to keep up for more than a couple minutes — it’s like swimming in tar) and partly because the incline doesn’t make a lot of difference.
+Partly because the available intensity offers enough challenge (the max intensity was too strenuous for us to keep up for more than a couple minutes — it’s like swimming in tar) and partly because the incline doesn’t make a lot of difference.
 Most of the movement on both machines is occurring in the posterior plane no matter how the track tilts — you can’t stretch your feet much farther than directly beneath your knees.

 While the Nautilus’ drawbacks reduce ease of use, we were happy with the overall ride experience.
 And at its bargain price, you’re still getting a lot of elliptical quality for your money.